Jordan, a land steeped in history, stands majestically as a pivotal bridge between the East and West.

 • Darat al Funun (or “House of Arts”): it is located within 3 old villas and houses both permanent and visiting art collections.

 • Gardens Street: a famous shopping area with many shops and restaurants.

 • Wakalat Street: A pedestrian-only street in Sweifieh full of big Western stores, restaurants, and cafes.
 There are lots of benches along the way for resting and people-watching.

 • Royal Automobile Museum: This is a good place to visit if you like cars and would like a quick history of the Royal family.

 • Ahl Al Kahf: Whether it is the true location of the story about the sleepers – or not, it is an intriguing place to visit.
 All three main religions mention the 6 or 7 who slept for many years and woke up in the distant future.

 • Reem Al Bawadi Traditional Restaurant: Although I did not visit this time, people are raving about the food and the atmosphere.
 I will definitely try it next time.

 Finally, my visit to Jordan was short – only one week.
-It is not enough time to experience all the culture, history, and foods of the kingdom.
+It is not enough time to experience the kingdom's culture, history, and food.
 I definitely intend to visit again and explore the places I missed.